axtheon/Python_Projects/README.md

 # 🧪 Python Experiments

 Welcome to my collection of beginner Python projects!
-These are **experiments** I’ve been working on while learning Python — either by following along with my course or by just stumbling around and trying to apply new methods into small projects.
+These are **Projects** I’ve been working on while learning Python — either by following along with my course or by just stumbling around and trying to apply new methods into small projects.

 I upload them here so I can track my progress and see how my coding skills improve over time. 🚀